Class Subject<T>

 public final class Subject<T> extends Object implements Flow.Publisher<T>

 Publishes (possibly asynchronous) events to registered subscribers.
-This class implements the Flow API.
+This class provides an implementation of a publisher in the Flow API.
 It can be used on all platforms supported by this library, including TeaVM.
-The term "subject" originates from the original Gang of Four's description of the observer pattern.

 Subject instances are thread-safe and can be accessed from different threads.
 This facilitates workflows where publishers and subscribers operate on different threads.